us09428-sys/Aditya_Thakur/README.md

 # Aditya_Thakur
-this is my first GitHub project.
+This is my first GitHub project.